Humidity has been a factor in weather forecasts for as long as we’ve been getting our news over the air.

 The dew point can also be defined as the temperature at which the air must cool (at constant water vapor quantity and pressure) to reach saturation.
 The state is already saturated when the air contains the maximum amount of water feasible at the current pressure and temperature.

 When the air temperature and the dew point temperature are both the same, the state of air saturation exists.
 As a result, the dew point will never be higher than the air temperature.
-As a result, after the air cools, moisture is no longer present.
+As a result, moisture is no longer present after the air cools.

 This is accomplished by a process known as condensation.
 Condensation results in the formation of tiny water droplets.
-This can cause fog, frost, clouds, and even rain to occur.
+This can cause fog, frost, clouds, and even rain.

 Relative humidity and dew point

 Dew point can also be used to calculate relative humidity.
-When the dew point and air temperature are close to each other, the air has high relative humidity.
+The air has high relative humidity when the dew point and air temperature are close.
 If there is a large difference between the dew point and the air temperature, the result will be the opposite.
 The most likely outcome is decreased humidity air.

 Humid weather will be uncomfortable in areas with high dew point temperatures ranging from 65 to 70 degrees Fahrenheit.
-If the humid conditions remain, these places will most likely see clouds and precipitation (rain).
+These places will most likely see clouds and precipitation (rain).

 So, what exactly is a comfortable dew point?
 An appropriate dew point is 55°F or less.
 A dew point of 35°F to 55°F will be dry and comfortable.
 A dew point of 55°F to 65°F will feel sticky or humid.